olinml2024/olinml2024.github.io/assignments/assignment08/assignment08.md

 * We'll introduce (at a very high-level) three methods for dealing with overfitting.

 Okay, back to [Colab for round 2](https://colab.research.google.com/github/olinml2024/notebooks/blob/main/ML24_Assignment08_part_2.ipynb).
+But don't forget about the stuff below!

+# Dataset exploration

+{% capture problem %}
+Shortly, we will begin a mini-project in which you'll perform classification on an existing dataset.
+We'd like you to take 10-20 minutes to explore potential datasets that you might be interested in and add one to our group slide deck (so others might use it too).
+The slide deck is linked on Canvas under this assignment on the home page.
+As you search, think about the size and type of the data (you could always take a small subset of an existing dataset).

+There are lots of data repositories to explore.
+[Kaggle](https://www.kaggle.com/datasets), [Hugging Face](https://huggingface.co/datasets), and [OpenML.org](https://openml.org/search?type=data&sort=runs&status=active) might be good places to start.
+You can often filter by the type of data as well as the topic.

+{% endcapture %}
+{% include problem.html problem=problem %}